-A look at what-causes-MS, what is MS, types of MS, treatments and more
+A look at what-causes-MS, what’s MS, types of MS, symptoms and treatments

 Before answering the question of what-causes-ms?
 I’ll have to tell you, from where I’m standing, I prefer to know what’s the problem and what can I do about it.

 First let me tell you what MS-Multiple Sclerosis is, as it was explained to me by my Neurologist when I asked him to explain it as if I was 5 years old!
 Remember the movie Philadelphia with Tom Hanks and Denzel Washington?